 Reference Column Names that Have Spaces or End in Numbers

-If a column name contains spaces or ends in a number, enclose it in brackets to avoid ambiguity:
+If a column name contains spaces or contains any special characters or numbers, you must enclose it in brackets to avoid ambiguity:

 =[Annual Budget]1 + [Annual Budget]2